top of page

 EVERY HUMAN BEING HAS VALUE

 Many people over the last 30 years have asked me, “How is it you’re not burned out yet?”
-My answer is simple – because I still witness success, and I remain hopeful to continue our methodology and advocacy that has proven to work well because we hold certain tenets and truths steadfast...
+My answer is simple – because I still witness success, and I remain hopeful to continue our methodology and advocacy that has proven to work because we hold certain tenets and truths steadfast...

 Every Human Being Has Value, bestowed by a Creator, inherent while they were being “knit in

 their mother’s womb”.
 Not everyone believes this.
 Society at large doesn’t necessarily hold to that truth, and many people living on the streets of our communities don't believe it either.
 There are some people in fact, who feel superior to others and can articulate that in a proven number of external ways.
 However, our US Constitution says, “all men are created equal…” and that mankind is endowed with certain "inalienable rights…”, including, “the pursuit of happiness”.
 I am sure that no child ever said, “When I grow up, I want to be homeless.
-I want to sleep on the hard cement".
+I want to sleep on hard cement".
 That certainly does not equate to happiness.

-So, as a resolve it must come down to this most basic level: can we give sincere value
+So, as a resolve it must come down to this most basic level: can we ourselves give sincere value

-for it.
+to someone outside our sphere of influence, even extend a gesture of love to a stranger?
+The twist is that people will naturally sacrifice for their families, even for some friends, that’s a given, but they aren’t inclined to give direct attention to a stranger.
+Unless they are paid for it.
 Seeking out the unsheltered at the “boots on the ground” level for the purpose of engaging in one-on-one dialogue has never been popular or highly prioritized, until it’s count time.
-In Hawaii County, two recent homeless counts recently discussed in a room full of CEOs revealed there was a great difference between the Point in Time Count and the recent data collection count from the Office of Housing and Community Development.
+In Hawaii County, two recent homeless counts recently discussed in a room full of CEOs revealed there was a great difference between the Point in Time Count and data collection count from the Office of Housing and Community Development.
 It seems we can’t quite get an accurate count, though all the categories have been decidedly defined.
 Again, who got lost in the translation?
+And why?

-For this reason, I believe it is imperative that every Director of a homeless services organization engage somewhat in outreach practices, to actually see their potential clientele in the outside habitat, and have a better understanding of the unhoused environments within their jurisdiction.
-It allows for a connection with the homeless plight that's unattainable from a desk view, with its pile of papers on the topic.
+For this reason, I believe it is imperative that every Director of a homeless service organization engage somewhat in outreach practices, to actually see their potential clientele in the outside habitat, and have a better understanding of the unhoused environments within their jurisdiction.
+It allows for a connection with the homeless plight that's not attainable from a desk view, with its pile of papers on the topic, or just sitting on all the boards one can.
 After all, this is truly a "business of the heart".
 Consequently, this fact remains: when we fail to connect with humanity, we’ve already lost the battle.
-It only makes sense then, that authenticity is the driving force, not the numbers, not the reports, not the grandiose plan, nor the speaker pontificating flawlessly on powerpoint.
+It only makes sense then, that authenticity is the driving force, not the numbers, not the fabricated reports, nor the grandiose plan, nor the speaker pontificating flawlessly on powerpoint.
+It’s more simplistic: when that hopeless person standing right in front of you can sense your authentic regard for their value, do they awaken to their life-giving inalienable right and attempt to follow your guidance out of the rabbit hole.
+This is true advocacy, this is "engagement", this is empowerment one human being at a time.

-Regina Weller,
+Regina Weller, Executive Director

 Senior Disaster Relief Chaplain

-Big Island, Hawaii - May 2024
+Hawaii County - May 2026

 bottom of page